Whitewater Rafting: Family Trips to Class V Rivers

 Before choosing a trip, understand what the rapid classes mean:

 - Class I: Easy.
-Moving water with small waves.
-No obstacles.
-Suitable for everyone, including young children.
+Moving water with small waves, no obstacles.
+Suitable for everyone including young children.

 - Class II: Novice.
 Straightforward rapids with wide channels.
 Some maneuvering required.
 Ages 6+.

 - Class III: Intermediate.
-Irregular waves, strong eddies, and narrow passages.
+Irregular waves, strong eddies, narrow passages.
 Moderate rapids requiring significant maneuvering.
 Ages 10+.

 Family-Friendly Rivers (Class I–II)